 - Pinch and hold the outside of the glove near the wrist and peel downwards away from the wrist to turn the glove inside out.

 - Pull the glove away until it is fully turned inside out and then hold the inside-out glove with the gloved hand.

 - Take your ungloved hand and slide your finger under the wrist of the glove, carefully avoiding the outside of the glove.

 - Peel downwards away from the wrist to turn the glove inside out and the inside-out glove will end up in the glove you are removing.

 - Dispose of the gloves and then wash your hands with soap and water, or use hand sanitizer.

 Do Masks Protect Against Coronavirus?

 In short, a physical barrier like a surgical or cloth mask will not protect you from contracting the virus, according to Dr. William Schaffner, an infectious disease specialist at Vanderbilt University in Tennessee.
-The reason for this is because people don’t wear them properly, often dropping them below their noses or below their mouths when they eat.
+The reason for this is because people don’t wear them properly, often dropping them below their noses or mouths.
 Surgical masks are designed to be single-use, and people who are not used to them run the risk of auto-contamination (you touched an infected surface, then touch your mask, and continue wearing it).
-They become useful if you are in close counters with people who become infected.
+They become useful if you are in close quarters with people who become infected.
 Unless you are sick and are hoping not to infect others, you don’t need a face mask.